 Of course, none of this would ever happen.
 The hole names will never change.

 Still, it is amazing to see just how much of our sport’s history has happened in this one ballpark.
-Players from all over the world have succeeded at ANGC and left a lasting mark on our sport.
+Players from all over the world have succeeded at ANGC and left a lasting mark.
 Augusta National will always be a special place, regardless of what we name the holes.